Mihai-Tirtara/fastc_qc/docs/FastQC _Clone_Plan.md

 - [x] ~~Parse 1 FastQ file~~
 - [ ] Parse Zipped FastQ file
 - [ ] Create data structure to hold the reads
+- [x] Add CLI support to pass the files through the command line
 - [ ] Generate text output with basic statistics including file name,  Encoding of quality values type, total number of sequences, sequence length, %GC content
 - [ ]  Generate plot with Per Base Sequence Quality(you need to convert the quality values from asci to numerical )